1885 - 1916

 It is so awfully sad now going about and finding so many splendid fellows gone.

 "Private Joe Backhouse of the "Pals".
-Any news concerning him would be gratefully recieved by his parents at 72 Berwick Street, West Derby Road, Liverpool".
+Any news concerning him would be gratefully received by his parents at 72 Berwick Street, West Derby Road, Liverpool".

 DEATHS